How Proof of Work Secures Bitcoin

 What a hash is

 A hash is a fingerprint for data.
-Feed any text into the SHA-256 function and you get a fixed-length string of numbers and letters.
-Change one character of the input and the output changes completely and unpredictably.
-You can't run it backwards — the only way to find an input that gives a particular hash is to keep trying.
+Feed any text into the SHA-256 function and you get a fixed-length string of numbers and letters.2 Change one character of the input and the output changes completely and unpredictably.
+You can't run it backwards — the only way to find an input that gives a particular hash is to keep trying, and each attempt is independent: a very high but insufficient result is not saved as progress toward the next try.
 That one-way property is the whole engine of mining.

 What miners actually do